WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.11.2 ###
 * Change: Remove accidentally added search form from PR #159
+* Fix: Attachments not being downloaded when clicked on them

 ### 2.11.1 ###
 * Fix: Fatal error on update because of not-loaded function